mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 ---

 ##### Add Constraints
 Users can effortlessly introduce additional constraints into the defined DC optimal power flow model by utilizing the [`addBranch!`](@ref addBranch!) or [`addGenerator!`](@ref addGenerator!) functions.
-Specifically, if a user wishes to include a new branch or generator in an already defined `PowerSystem` and `DCOptimalPowerFlow` type, using these functions will automatically add and update all constraints:
+Specifically, if a user wishes to include a new branch or generator in an already defined `PowerSystem` and `DCOptimalPowerFlow` type:
 ```@example DCOptimalPowerFlow
 addBranch!(system, analysis; label = "Branch 4", from = "Bus 1", to = "Bus 2", reactance = 1)
 addGenerator!(system, analysis; label = "Generator 4", bus = "Bus 1", maxActive = 0.2)